A topic from the subject of Distillation in Chemistry.

 • Identification of organic compounds: Organic chemists use a variety of techniques to identify organic compounds, including NMR spectroscopy, mass spectrometry, and chromatography.

-• Synthesis of organic compounds: Organic chemists use a variety of techniques to synthesize new organic compounds, including reactions, addition reactions, and elimination reactions.
+• Synthesis of organic compounds: Organic chemists use a variety of techniques to synthesize new organic compounds, including reactions such as addition and elimination reactions.

 • Characterization of organic compounds: Organic chemists use a variety of techniques to characterize organic compounds, including NMR spectroscopy, mass spectrometry, and chromatography.